 You can also load e-mail from the BlackBerry back onto your Mac.
 The E-mail Synchronization option copies messages that are found only in the BlackBerry’s inbox or sent-mail folder to either Entourage or Mail.

-The new Pearl, unlike other BlackBerry models, can play audio and video files, store items on a microSD (Secure Digital) card that’s mountable on the desktop, transfer files with Bluetooth, and function as a cell data modem.
+Other Media The new Pearl, unlike other BlackBerry models, can play audio and video files, store items on a microSD (Secure Digital) card that’s mountable on the desktop, transfer files with Bluetooth, and function as a cell data modem.
 However, the Pearl lacks the iPhoto integration that Palm OS and Windows Mobile devices offer, and syncing with iTunes requires PocketMac’s $10 pearlTunes app.

-If you need constant and instantaneous access to e-mail while away from your computer—or work in a place that expects that of you—the BlackBerry may be just what you need.
+The Bottom Line If you need constant and instantaneous access to e-mail while away from your computer—or work in a place that expects that of you—the BlackBerry may be just what you need.
 However, we find its interface and Mac integration seriously backward when compared to the other two smart phone platforms.
 In the end, the BlackBerry prizes e-mail above all else, and it shows.

 The last word

 Mac users have never had it so good when it comes to synchronizing important data—no matter which type of smart phone you choose, there’s software to help you make the connection.
 And if you prefer a particular phone for some reason, you can rest assured that it can interact with your Mac on some level.
 But we feel that Palm OS is particularly suited to Mac users—thanks to its longtime and extensive support for Mac syncing—especially when paired with The Missing Sync for Palm OS. l